-Approval of the 2015-16 preliminary budget will be considered at the Feb.
-9, 2015, meeting of the Moon Area School District Board of Education.
-The preliminary budget is a necessary, non-binding step of the state-mandated budgeting process for Pennsylvania schools.
-The formulation and recommendation for approval of the preliminary budget is being done for the sole purpose of satisfying the requirements of Act 1 by preserving the school board's ability to qualify for Act 1 index exceptions.
-This preliminary budget should NOT be viewed as an estimate of the actual budget that will be formulated at a later date.
-The actual real estate tax millage rate for 2015-16 will be determined upon the approval of the final Moon Area School District budget in June 2015.
+The preliminary budget and proposed final budget are necessary, non-binding steps of the state-mandated budgeting process for Pennsylvania schools.
+The formulation and recommendation for approval are done for the sole purpose of satisfying the requirements of the school code.
+These budget documents should NOT be viewed as an estimate of the actual 2015-16 budget.
+The actual real estate tax millage rate for 2015-16 will be determined upon the approval of the final Moon Area School District budget in late June 2015.

 MASD's 2009-10 reimbursement for qualified property owners is $135.55.
 To qualify for this reimbursement on your property tax bill by filling out a form or checking to see if your property is enrolled in the program, click here.
 Governor Rendell signed Special Session Act 1 of 2006 or the Taxpayer Relief Act on June 27, 2006.
 This law eases the financial burden of home ownership by providing school districts the means to lower property taxes to homeowners, especially senior citizens, via the funding provided by gaming revenue.